 Pool Shocking is the process of super-chlorinating the pool water to give the sanitizer extra abilities to kill algae in a swimming pool.
 It’s necessary if you want to maintain clean, crystal clear pool water.
 The circulation and filtration systems play a crucial role in making sure the shocking process is a success.
 On that point, can you shock a pool without the pump running?

-YES.
+Yes!
 However, the shocking pool process won’t be as quick and effective as when you shock it while the pool pump isn’t running.
 That’s why you will need to devise a way to substitute the role of a pool pump, which is to distribute the chemical to all corners of your swimming pool.

-Pool shocking also requires the pool filter to be operational, and that won’t happen if the pool pump isn’t running.
+Pool shocking also requires the pool filter to be operational, which won’t happen if the pool pump isn’t running.
 Before you can decide to shock your swimming pool without a pool pump, read the content below to know what you’re getting yourself into and how to go forward with it.

 How Can You Shock a Pool without the Pump Running

 As I mentioned before, a pool pump is a crucial piece of equipment required to be running optimally during pool shocking.
-But if it’s broke down and you want to keep the water clean for the period your pool will stay without it, preferably a week, then you got to know how to do it right.
+But if it’s broken down and you want to keep the water clean for the period your pool will stay without it, preferably a week, then you got to know how to do it right.

 In such a situation, Chlorination is a must; it’ll disinfect your pool, kill algae and keep it fresh.
 It’s an inexpensive and effective way of destroying algae, fungi, bacteria, and any microorganisms in the pool water.
 It’d be best to keep its amount between 0.6-1.5 mg/dl.